FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/factsheets/t2/anibal_ferreira.md

 ## Overall Product

-Reflect on your specific contributions to the product, technically and as perceived by a user, along the three dimensions below (see Dashboard > Final outcomes > Product).
-Keep each section below to a maximum of 50 words.

 ### Technical Soundness

 My contributions helped the backend of the application reach a final state where all the necessary information is stored and this information is retrieved in an efficient way that minimizes the number of required calls.